ubcfoss/awesome-ubc-foss/README.md

 * [WP Side Comments](https://github.com/richardtape/wp-side-comments) - Medium.com-style inline commenting for WordPress.

 ## See also
+* [ubcfoss.slack.com](https://ubcfoss.slack.com/) - A Slack team for discussion about UBC FOSS and software development in general.
 * [UBC Orgs](https://github.com/ubcfoss/ubc-orgs) - A list of UBC organizations on GitHub.

 ## Contributing